lucymei/STAT545-hw-Mei-Lucy/hw03/STAT545_hw03.md

 |  Europe   | 1962 |          1          |
 |  Europe   | 1967 |          1          |
 |  Europe   | 1972 |          1          |
-This is a table counting the number of countries of each continent with low life expectancy in each recorded year.

 ```r